Cheryl-Lau/Cheryl-Lau.github.io/codes.md

 <br/>
 ### NbodyAcc

-[NbodyAcc](https://github.com/Cheryl-Lau/nbodyacc) is a recently-developed simple N-body code, dedicated for understanding massive binary accretion in clusters.
+[NbodyAcc](https://github.com/Cheryl-Lau/nbodyacc) is a recently-developed simple N-body code, dedicated for modelling massive binary accretion in clusters.
 Individual point masses can be treated as binaries; we track their accretion radii, internal angular momenta and separations.
 The code employs a 4th-order Runge-Kutta integrator, with King models for cluster potentials and incorporates turbulence.
 Code structure is similar to Phantom.

 <br/>
 ### SPHNG

 SPHNG is the precursor of Phantom.
 It was developed by Willy Benz, then passed to Ian Bonnell, then to Matthew Bate.
 I keep a copy of SPHNG from James Wurster and individual modules from Ian Bonnell.
-This code has not (yet) been used in my work but it was occationally used as a reference.
+This code is yet to be adopted in my work but it was occationally used as a reference.